 Open Bible Data Home About News OET Key

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

-OET-LVAnd_that you_saw feet_the and_toes_the partly_of_them[fn][fn] [were]_clay (diy)_of a_potter and_partly_of_them[fn] [were]_iron a_kingdom divided it_will_be and_from strength_the (diy)_of iron_the it_will_be in/on/at/with_it as_to because that you_saw iron_the mixed in/on/at/with_clay clay_the.
+OET-LV And_that you_saw feet_the and_toes_the partly_of_them[fn][fn] [were]_clay (diy)_of a_potter and_partly_of_them[fn] [were]_iron a_kingdom divided it_will_be and_from strength_the (diy)_of iron_the it_will_be in/on/at/with_it as_to because that you_saw iron_the mixed in/on/at/with_clay clay_the.

 2:41 Variant note: מנ/הון: (x-qere) ’מִנְּ/הֵ֞ן’: lemma_4481 n_1.2.0.0 morph_AR/Sp3fp id_27eHZ מִנְּ/הֵ֞ן